dotnet/coreclr/Documentation/design-docs/tailcalls-with-helpers.md

   * Add functions to create, release and get the buffer for a thread
   * Add support for GC scanning the arguments buffers.
 * Implement the TailCallHelper asm helper for all architectures
+### Debugging in both scenarios
+Ensure that the stepping in a debugger works correctly.
+In CoreCLR, the TailCallStubManager needs to be updated accordingly.

 ## Example code